Stormrose/karaka/README.md

 The program takes its instructions from a file named `config.json`.
 Look at the `config_example.json` file and build your own.
 The rules are somewhat human-readable.

 ## Concepts
 For each supported blockchain, the program gathers *facts* about listed accounts and then checks these facts against the `if` clause of supplied rules.
-Matched rules have the commands in their `then` clauses executed.
+Matched rules have the *commands* in their `then` clauses executed.

 An example rule:
 `{ "if": "'msp-makeaminnow.hive_balance' > 0.100", `
 `  "then": "stake ('msp-makeaminnow.hive_balance') HIVE from 'msp-makeaminnow'" }`

 The `if` clauses contains a conditional statement.
 In this case, the fact `'msp-makeaminnow.hive_balance'` is evaluated to see if it is greater than `0.1`.
 The fact is enclosed in single quotes because the fact name contains a hyphen.
-The `then` clause is a single command string in this case but can also be a JSON array of commands strings that Karaka executes in order.
+The `then` clause is a single command string in this case but can also be a JSON array of command strings that Karaka executes in order.

 ## Accounts
 Accounts can be listed with just minimally a string, which would be the WIFA - or active key.
 Alternatively, a property object can be specified containing `wifa`, `wifp` if you